Archive product

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames and Hudson has always been at the forefront, both culturally and in production techniques.

-2016 marked the beginning of an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.
+The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its catalog includes thousands of incredible book titles.
-Many of these are luxury collector’s editions.
+Its catalog includes thousands of incredible book titles, many of which are luxury collector’s editions.

 Attributes / Details